FAQs

 What is the difference between a project proposal submission and a submission of Request for Expression of Interest

-The definition of project proposal for TPEF is when an entity whether a company or foundation would like to be considered for funding and will submit a project pitch to the TPEF board and Ministry of Tourism.
+The definition of Project Proposal for TPEF is when an entity whether a company or foundation would like to be considered for funding and will submit a project pitch to the TPEF board and Ministry of Tourism.

 A Request for Expression of Interest (REOI) is when the Ministry of Tourism and the TPEF Board already has funds allocated towards a specific project scope and it is requesting a REOI on the specific project so they on their end can be considered as the executing stakeholder of the specific project